Rational Proofs with Multiple Provers: Warm Up: MRIP Protocols for

-We now construct an MRIP protocol for any language in $\sf{NEXP}$ without relying on $\sf{MIP}$ protocols.
-Instead, we use {\em proper scoring rules} to compute the payment that should be given to the provers so as to ensure truthful answers. \abstractfalse \fulltrue \ifabstract We construct an efficient MRIP protocol for $\OSAT$ in \figref{scoring} in which the randomness used by the verifier, the computation complexity, and the communication complexity are all linear in the input.
-A similar protocol for any language $L\in \sf{NEXP}$ can be obtained by first reducing $L$ to $\OSAT$.
-We include the full proof in \appref{omitted-proofs-algorithms}.
+Although our protocol above is conceptually simple, its implementation relies on MIP protocols, which are technically complex even after the reduction to $\OSAT$.
+We now construct an MRIP protocol for any language in $\sf{NEXP}$ without relying on MIP protocols.
+Instead, we use a {\em proper scoring rule} to compute the payment for the provers, so as to incentivize them to report the correct answer.
+However, the way we use the scoring rule is highly non-standard and differs from {\em all} previous uses of scoring rules (including those in rational proofs~\cite{azar2012rational, azar2013super, guo2014rational}).
+Let us first recall the notion of proper scoring rules and {\em Brier's scoring rule}~\cite{brier1950verification} in particular.

-\begin{lemma} $\OSAT$ has an MRIP protocol with 2 provers and 3 rounds. \end{lemma} \paragraph{Proof Sketch} In this protocol, the verifier uses scoring rules to motivate the provers to give him an honest answer.
-The first prover is asked for the oracle that maximizes the number of satisfied clauses in the given $\OSAT$ instance.
-The verifier obtains the value of a random clause from the second prover and evaluates their predictions using Brier's Scoring Rule. \fi \iffull To begin, we recall the definitions of proper scoring rules in general and the {\em Brier's scoring rule} in particular, which has been an essential ingredient in the construction of rational proofs~\cite{azar2012rational, azar2013super, guo2014rational}.

-\paragraph{Proper Scoring Rules.} Scoring rules are tools to assess the quality of a probabilistic forecast by assigning a numerical score (that is, a payment to the forecaster) to it based on the predicted distribution and the sample that materializes.
+\pparagraph{Proper Scoring Rules} Scoring rules are tools to assess the quality of a probabilistic forecast.
+It assigns a numerical score (that is, a payment to the forecaster) to the forecast based on the predicted distribution and the sample that materializes.
 More precisely, given any probability space $\Sigma$, letting $\Delta(\Sigma)$ be the set of probability distributions over $\Sigma$, a {\em scoring rule} is a function from $\Delta(\Sigma)\times \Sigma$ to ${\mathbb R}$, the set of reals.
-A scoring rule $S$ is {\em proper} if, for any distribution $D$ over $\Sigma$ and distribution $D' \neq D$, we have

-where $D(\omega)$ is the probability that $\omega$ is drawn from $D$.
+A scoring rule $S$ is {\em proper} if, for any distribution $D$ over $\Sigma$ and distribution $D' \neq D$, we have where $D(\omega)$ is the probability that $\omega$ is drawn from $D$.
 A scoring rule $S$ is {\em strictly proper} if the above inequality is strict.
-Notice that, when the true distribution is $D$, the forecaster maximizes the expected payment under a strictly proper scoring rule by reporting $D' = D$.
-For a comprehensive survey on scoring rules, see \cite{gneiting2007strictly}.
+Strictly proper scoring rules are useful because a forecaster maximizes his expected score (i.e. payment) by reporting the true distribution $D$.
+See \cite{gneiting2007strictly} for a comprehensive survey on scoring rules.

-\paragraph{Brier's Scoring Rule \cite{brier1950verification}.} This classic scoring rule, denoted by $\sf{BSR}$, is defined as follows: for any distribution $D$ and $\omega \in \Sigma$,
+\pparagraph{Brier's Scoring Rule} This classic scoring rule, which we abbreviate to $\sf{BSR}$, is defined as follows: for any distribution $D$ and $\omega \in \Sigma$,

 It is well known that $\sf{BSR}$ is strictly proper.